Access Control Systems Upgrade

 The Board of Directors of a twin-tower, high-rise condominium complex in Atlanta planned to replace their aging physical access control system (PACS) that secures the building residences.
-The Board contacted Community Technology Consultants for technology guidance, management of an RFP process, and a subsequent implementation project that would improve the resident experience through mobile and/or biometric credentials and an enhanced visitor access control solution.
+The Board contacted Community Technology Services for technology guidance, management of an RFP process, and a subsequent implementation project that would improve the resident experience through mobile and/or biometric credentials and an enhanced visitor access control solution.

 An initial assessment revealed frustration on both the part of building management, as well as residents and their guests.

 The PACS was in use since initial building construction in 2002, and required manual reboots almost daily to function properly.

 Approximately 40 doors were being monitored/managed by the existing PACS, with a plan to manage additional entries as part of this project.

 Residents were not able to gain entry through many of these doors because access control components were failing, and were routinely found themselves locked out of the building.

 The lobby had legacy, wired dial-up call boxes that guests were forced to use to gain access to the elevator lobbies.